 I’m married to my best friend, Shawn.
 He’s a philosophy professor.
 We’re deliriously happy together.
 When I married him, I hit the jackpot.
 Aside from the Lord, our marriage and home is the one safe refuge I have in this life.
 Together we have three little girls, Iliana, Valentina, and Isabella.
 I often speak to students, congregations, and other groups about what it means to follow Jesus.

-Some favorite writers: Madeleine L’Engle, Eugene Peterson, Kathleen Norris, Carlo Carretto, Charles De Foucauld, Father Greg Boyle, C.S.
+Some favorite writers: Thomas Merton, Madeleine L’Engle, Eugene Peterson, Kathleen Norris, Carlo Carretto, Charles De Foucauld, Father Greg Boyle, C.S.
 Lewis, G.K.
 Chesterton, Henri Nouwen, Thomas A’Kempis, Mary Karr, Dallas Willard, Richard Foster and many of the Church Fathers and Mothers.
 A favorite poet is Mary Oliver.

 I have a book through Brazos Press called: A Beautiful Disaster Finding Hope in the Midst of Brokenness.
 You can order it here!

 If you are interested, I’d be delighted to come speak to your group.
 I regularly speak to churches and college students.
 You can contact me via this page or via Twitter.